Electric Bike Report reviews the ARCC Moulton TSR Electric

 Smart Electronic Control

-One aspect of the bike that stands out is the degree of unique electronic control integrated into ARCC’s e2-pod Intelligent Power System, a system designed and manufactured from scratch by ARCC’s own engineers.
+One aspect of the bike that stands out is the degree of unique electronic control integrated into ARCC’s Intelligent Drive Pod, a system designed and manufactured from scratch by ARCC’s own engineers.

 The sheer quality of the various parts stand out at first glance with many parts CNC machined from aluminium alloy and anodised.
 From the ‘pod’ itself, a wiring nexus and control system mounted on the headtube, to the removable Bluetooth button control on the handlebars, the quality of manufacture is just outstanding.